Yonkers Spousal Support Attorney

 Should you need to revisit the terms of your spousal support arrangement, our legal team is prepared to guide you through the negotiations.
 Our priority lies in preserving your standard of life and enabling you to confidently move forward from your divorce.
 We value regular communication with our clients, and this comes in handy when you decide you might need to change the terms of your alimony payment after the decree is finalized.

-Because our team at The King Law Firm is already familiar with your case, it is easy to re-enter your negotiations and bring you to a more favorable arrangement.
+Because our team at Empire Law is already familiar with your case, it is easy to re-enter your negotiations and bring you to a more favorable arrangement.
 Spousal support agreements are sometimes re-negotiated based on either spouse's change in job, income, living situation, or other factors that alter your level of financial need.